ecejbrr/import_piped_image_files/README.md

 # import_piped_image_files

-- Utility to read STDIN files output by ``find`` and import (move) them to a $HOME/Pictures/YYYY/MM/DD folder
+- Utility to read STDIN files output by ``find`` and import (move) them to a YYYY/MM/DD folder structure under a target directory.
+- Default target directory is $HOME/Pictures.
-- Optionally if the script is given a "directory" as argument(s), all arguments will be considered as the target directory instead of $HOME/Pictures
+- Optionally a target directory can be given to the script as argument.
+If given it will be used instead of $HOME/Pictures

 - Image files will be placed under the target directory in a YYYY/MM/DD folder structure:
  - YYYY: year